Inventions of the 21st Century

 200 Miles through the Mojave Desert

-The companies "Kalmatron® Corporation", "Shotcrete Technologies Inc.", and "Howell Enterprises Inc." provide unique shotcrete technologies and materials for restoration of concrete liquid impermeability, superficial density and compressive strength.
+The "Kalmatron® Corporation" provide unique shotcrete mix design with KALMATRON® KF-A admixture for restoration of concrete liquids impermeability, superficial density and compressive strength.

 The simplicity and efficiency of the equipment and the admixture to the shotcrete mix KALMATRON® KF-A allowed to stop leakages of water and oil without preliminary crack patching jobs, plugging of leaking holes, placing drainage pipes, et.
 With limited time per shift, it greatly economized labor expenses and construction time.

-Highest performance of successfully combined inventions classifies it as the SHIELDCRETE Remedial Layer.
+Highest performance of applied particular mix design classified it as the PLASTCRETE Remedial Layer.

 Massive damage to concrete during almost 10 decades caused leakages of underground water and crude oil through the concrete from overlying geological deposits.